- To learn more about the faculty and staff of the Nursing Program, click here.

-To see the Bachelor of Science in Nursing section in the JCHS Catalog, click here.
+- To see Jefferson College of Health Sciences Catalog, with the Bachelor of Science in Nursing section beginning on page 118, click here.

 “Graduates of accelerated programs are prized by nurse employers who value the many layers of skill and education these graduates bring to the workplace.
 Employers report that these graduates are more mature, possess strong clinical skills, and are quick studies on the job.” (www.aacn.nche.edu)